 Focusing your content on solutions instead of problems helps showcase your agency’s proactive nature.
 For example, “Our dedicated caregivers will work with you and your physician to chart out a meal plan that not only satisfies your dietary needs, but your personal taste as well.”
 This statement addresses a main problem that diabetics face – sticking to a diet – but focuses on what your agency can do to ensure that dietary needs AND the client’s preferences will be met.

 Tell It Like It Is

 Making sure your content is positive is ideal, but it’s also OK to tell it like it is from time to time.
 For instance, many family caregivers are overworked and overwhelmed and feel guilty for not being able to do it all for their loved ones.
 As a home care agency whose job it is to relieve that burden, it’s OK to address those issues, as long as you refer back to our previous point and offer solutions.
 Example: “Caring for a senior loved one and your own family is hard!
 You’re probably feeling overwhelmed and guilty, and that’s normal.
 We can help!”
 Yes, you’re using “negative” language, but in this circumstance, when many family caregivers are trying to convince themselves that they can handle it all, it’s useful and reassuring to hear that the guilt and anxiety they’re feeling are normal and help is available and necessary in order to maintain their own health.

 Consult the Home Care Content Marketing Experts

 Trying to get your message out there in a positive way?
 Want to take a new approach to senior citizen advertising?
 The corecubed team has been crafting content for aging care clients for decades and we have a plethora of home care marketing strategies proven to get results!
-Contact us today to learn how we can help with a caring marketing solution for your home care agency.
+Contact us today to learn how we can help with a marketing solution for your home care agency.